Creating Your Baby's Schedule: What to Know and Consider

 What You Should Know About Your Baby’s Schedule

-If you are a newborn mom with a child under the age of eight weeks, my first advice is to avoid the stress of a schedule.
+If you are a newborn mom with a child under eight weeks old, my first advice is to avoid the stress of a schedule.
 You and your child are acclimating to this new world outside the womb and in parenthood.
 Simply introducing an eat-play-sleep routine and offering natural light with thirty minutes of waketime during the day is sufficient.
 Consider diving into schedules as your child matures and develops, generally after eight weeks old.

 The first place to start creating your baby’s schedule is . . . your baby!
 Each child has a natural preference for sleep times and varies in their ability to stay awake.
 Some people are built to be ‘morning people,’ while others are ‘night owls,’ babies are made to have different sleep rhythms.
 Baby sleep patterns begin to emerge around ten weeks when sleep becomes much more predictable.1 Start your schedule by determining when your child might naturally wake in the morning and start with that first piece of information.